davisjam/davisjam.github.io/_pages/research.md

 Our lab conducts software engineering research with an eye to practical impact.
 We understand two modes of impact:
 - *Empirical*: Our tools have found plenty of defects and security vulnerabilities.
 Our research results have been adopted by major companies (Microsoft, IBM, Google) and major software systems (Node.js, Python, Ruby).
 - *Theoretical*: Software engineering is always changing.
 Part of software engineering theory is to articulate and organize concepts so that practicing engineers can make sense of them (ontology).
-We write papers about this, and convey key ideas to practitioners through a Medium blog (65,000 views and counting).
+We write papers about this, and convey key ideas to practitioners through a Medium blog (70,000 views and counting).

 ## Research directions

+_This part of my website is not updated super regularly with the latest papers.
+See the publications page and the news on the homepage for those.
+However, these directions are ongoing interest and are suitable for prospective students to understand the kind of work we do._

 ### Web security, or, Software engineering for domain-specific languages